The majority of Qatar’s workforce is made up of expats, and getting a visa or work permit for the country is fairly straightforward.

 Citizens from many countries must apply for a visa in advance, and this can be done by contacting the nearest embassy directly and doing the application process online.

 Note that not all citizens need to apply beforehand.
 Citizens of Gulf Cooperation Council (GCC) states (Bahrain, Kuwait, Oman, Saudi Arabia and the United Arab Emirates) do not need to apply for a visa to visit Qatar.
-Eighty other countries, including the United States, Canada, New Zealand, Singapore, Hong Kong, Britain and Germany can also enter without a visa.
-Foreign nationals must check if their country of citizenship is included on this list, which is available on the MoI website.
+Expats from 80 other countries, including the United States, Canada, New Zealand, Singapore, Hong Kong, Britain and Germany, can also enter without a visa.
+Foreign nationals must check if their country of citizenship is included on this list on the MOI website.

-These visas are obtained at the port of entry upon arrival, but visitors can also receive theirs online before travelling.
+Upon arrival, these visas are obtained at the port of entry, but visitors can also receive theirs online before travelling.

-These visas are normally valid for one to three months.
+These visas are generally valid for one to three months.

 Sponsored tourist visas

-There are several types of tourist visas available, some of which can be organised through authorised hotels, embassies and employers, as well as Qatar Airways.
+Several types of tourist visas are available, some of which can be organised through authorised hotels, embassies and employers, as well as Qatar Airways.
 For more on this process, expats should contact these bodies and organisations directly.

 Note that these visas cannot be extended and are only valid for one month.